Reconstructing the unitary part of a noisy quantum channel: Reconstruction Approaches for Unitary Dynamical Maps

 where the $\ket{\psi_i}$ form an orthonormal basis.
 The states $\ket{\psi_i}$ can be obtained from diagonalization of $\mathcal{D}_U(\rho_B)$.
-Using these states, it can be shown (see Appendix~\ref{sec:appendix A} for details) that $U$ can always be written as follows,
+Using these states, $U$ can always be written as (see Appendix~\ref{sec:appendix A} for details)

 with yet to be determined relative phases $\varphi_k$.
-Without restriction of generality we can choose $\varphi_1=0$ due to the insignificance of the global phase.
-We show in Appendix \ref{sec:appendix A} that the remaining phases can be determined from the image of $\rho_P$ via calculation of the matrix elements,
+Without loss of generality we can choose $\varphi_1=0$, due to the insignificance of the global phase.
+We show in Appendix \ref{sec:appendix A} that the remaining phases can be determined from the image of $\rho_P$ and calculation of the matrix elements

 for $k=2,\dots,d$.